 Your favorite house was right behind the strip mall with the nail place, remember?
 You could smell the acrylic through the dryer vent in the laundry room.
 The one you ended up buying didn’t have those charming arched doorways, but it had two lots and was walking distance from the coffee shop where that lady was so helpful with directions.

 It ends up partly being the house of your dreams, and partly the feel and fit of the community.

 We feel it, too.

-Seven years ago, one of our agents made a suggestion.
+Because of that feeling, in 2010, one of our agents made a suggestion.
 He suggested that each agent give 1% of each and every one of his or her commissions back to the communities that have made us successful.
 Since then, each January the agents decide where to put their 1% for the year, and every quarter a check is drawn up and given away.